jesvedberg/Ancestry_HMM-S/README.md

         $ conda install -c conda-forge armadillo

-It is also recommend that users install the google-perftools package as compilation using tcmalloc tends to decrease runtimes, sometimes substantially.
+It is also recommended that users install the google-perftools package as compilation using tcmalloc tends to decrease runtimes, sometimes substantially.
 However, this is not necessary to use the software.

 google-perftools can be installed using homebrew, apt or conda, in a similar way as described above.
 Conda example: